As the United States marks the 20th anniversary of 9/11, there are calls for unity.

 Relatives brushed away tears at the 9/11 monument in New York, their voices breaking as they read aloud the names of the almost 3,000 victims killed in the Al-Qaeda attacks, which were the deadliest in history.

-Many of them said, “We love you and we miss you,” while solemn violin music played at the official service, which was attended by officials including as President Joe Biden and Barack Obama.
+“We love you and we miss you,” they said at the official ceremony, which was attended by President Joe Biden and former Presidents Barack Obama and Bill Clinton.

-The service at Ground Zero, where 2,753 people died – some of them jumped to their deaths from the collapsed towers – began just after 8:30 a.m.
-(1230 GMT), with Lower Manhattan effectively shut down.
+The memorial event at Ground Zero, where 2,753 people died – some of them jumped to their deaths from the burning towers – was held in a high-security environment, with Lower Manhattan effectively shut off.

-At 8:46 a.m., the first of six moments of silence was observed, with a bell ringing to commemorate the time when the first hijacked airliner slammed into the World Trade Center’s North Tower.
+At 8:46 a.m., the first of six moments of silence began, with a bell ringing to represent the time the first hijacked airliner smashed into the World Trade Center’s North Tower.

 At 9:03 a.m., participants stood still once more to commemorate the bombing of the South Tower.
 It was the Pentagon at 9:37 a.m., where the hijacked aeroplane killed 184 persons on board and on the ground.